Priss, I would look over my shoulder. You never know who is there. Guess who is. Dad

 He was sick, and unfortunately, that sickness lead to death.
 But this cannot change the fact that I am his daughter.
 He is a part of me, and now more than ever, he is truly a part of me.

-The portion of the letter that is tattooed on my shoulder is done completely in his handwriting.
+The portion of the letter that is tattooed on my left shoulder is done completely in his handwriting.
 This time, I changed nothing.
 I love it!
 I l am proud to have this on my shoulder, and I am proud to honor my dad.

-When I get an “A” on a test, when I graduate, as I continue to fall in love, when I get married, when I have children, when I experience monumental moments in my life, my dad will be there.
+When I get an “A” on a test, when I graduate college, as I continue to fall in love, when I get married, when I have children, when I experience monumental moments in my life, my dad will be there.
 I do not have to wonder.
 I can look over my shoulder, and I no longer have to guess.
 I can know.
 My dad is with me.